PIANO DI LAVORO ELETTRICO CEI 11-27

 The Employer is responsible for certifying suitability for live work on Category 0 and I systems.

-To obtain the qualification, the person must possess theoretical knowledge for live working at level 2A and practical knowledge at level 2B.
+To obtain the qualification, the person must possess theoretical knowledge for working under voltage at level 2A and practical knowledge at level 2B.

 B8.
 Low voltage working methods